Select Page

 Longer Statute of Limitations for Willful Violations

-For willful violations, the period of liability is longer – unpaid wages may be awarded for a three (3) year look back period – as opposed to a limitations period of two (2) years for a non-willful violation.
+For willful violations, the period of liability is longer – unpaid wages may be awarded for a three (3) year look-back period – as opposed to a standard limitations period of two (2) years for a non-willful violation.

 Protect Your Right to Fair Wages

-If your employer has failed to pay wages, overtime, or bonuses, you may have a claim under Colorado law.
+If your employer has failed to pay wages, overtime, or bonuses, you may have a claim under Colorado wage laws.
 Contact Baird Quinn, LLC today to protect your rights and pursue the compensation you’re owed.